SuperOfficeDocs/superoffice-docs/docs/onsite/install/netserver/wcf-primer.md

 Install the web services as part of the Sales & Marketing or the Customer Service web client.

 * One installation – one configuration – less stuff to maintain.

 * Web and Web Services has always the same version.
   * What version is required by Pocket and Customer Service?
   * You will not be guarantied that all products are released at the same time in the future.

-* Do you want Web to be accessible from Internet?
+* Do you want Web to be accessible from the internet?
   * What about your web services?
 Security considerations...

 ## Configuration